 “Following the conclusion of the recent national and local polls, the election of new local government officials in a given locality poses another challenge for telecom operators as it could cause delay in the processing of permits particularly in areas where the elected local official isn’t the incumbent,” he added.

 Aside from Metro Manila, other problematic areas include Cebu, Davao, North Luzon and South Luzon areas.

 As part of its network build, Globe is currently expanding its network coverage and capacity in various areas all over the country across all technologies, including 3G & LTE, for faster internet experience of its customers nationwide.
 As a requirement for its capacity expansion drive, Globe needs to improve cell site density, a necessary prerequisite in improving data connectivity of its customers in terms of speed and access.

-Telecom operators need to secure an average of 25 permits at the local government level to build a single cell site and this process takes at least 8 months to complete even before the necessary infrastructure can be built, costing an average of around P18 million per site.
+At the local government level, telecom operators have to obtain an average of 25 permits to construct a single cell site.
+This process takes at least 8 months to complete before building the necessary infrastructure, resulting in an average cost of around P18 million per site.

 In line with its thrust of building its network capacity, Globe made a call early this year for local governments to support its network infrastructure build.
 The City Government of Manila was the first LGU to respond to the call.
 This led Globe to initiate the deployment of fiber broadband technology in Binondo, which will provide the district with world-class internet experience with speeds of up to 1Gbps.